4 Ways to Find Pinterest Keywords – Pinterest keyword Guide

-Last Updated on
+Last Updated on April 30, 2023

 Pinterest is not a social media platform, it’s a search engine so it has to be treated differently than Instagram and Facebook.

 How Pinterest works

 For your pin to be at the top when someone types in a search term that relates to your pin, you need to make sure you are using keywords in your pins.

 Google is HUGE compared to Pinterest and Google focuses on words, Pinterest is a visual platform and focuses on images.
 It’s a visual search engine.